You would like to have a Shiba Inu puppy without cost of acquisition!

 The Foster Family program will be perfect for you!

-We will have a few puppies available for our foster care program in 2021.
-We will pre-select a few families and contact them when we are ready to confirm a family.
 Here is the link to complete the application form to become a Foster family: Application form - Foster family

 When we have puppies available, we will send a newsletter to those who are registered.
 So if you are interested in adopting a Shiba Inu puppy or being a foster family of a breeding male or female, sign up for our newsletter to be the first informed of availability.
 You can do this by entering your email address in the newsletter section.

 In order to offer the best for our dogs, we offer you the possibility of becoming a host family for some of our breeding dogs.
 This allows dogs participating in this program to have an ideal living environment, in a warm and welcoming family, where they can be loved and live their lives in their own right.